kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 - every N Kibibytes of the total image size being downloaded respectively to the type

+If / when it is possible to reliably determine percentage of the progress in the runtime, percentage-based granularity type can be introduced then.

 If the client did not specify the preferred notification granularity, default values should be used, for instance every Gibibyte downloaded.

+For kubelet we propose the default granularity to be time-based with 30 seconds interval, so Pod object will get an event with image pulling progress every 30 seconds.
+The granularity type and interval should be configurable through kubelet-config.

 This will be easy to use in CRI-compliant command-line-tools as well as kubelet to monitor the progress and publish events to the Pod object